 In a reverse triangular merger, the acquirer creates a subsidiary.
 This subsidiary is then merged into the selling entity, and then liquidates itself, which leaves the selling entity as the surviving organization, and it becomes a subsidiary of the acquirer.
 The buyer’s stock is then issued to the seller’s shareholders.
 Because the reverse triangular merger retains the seller’s entity, and it’s business contracts, the reverse triangular merger is used more often than the triangular merger.

 In a reverse triangular merger, at least 50% of the payment is in stock of the acquirer.
-The acquirer gains all the assets and all of the liabilities of the selle
+The acquirer gains all the assets and all of the liabilities of the seller.

 Many people know Warren Buffet.
-Few know that he accomplished a lot through reverse mergers.
+Few know that he accomplished a lot through this type of transaction.
 Buffet bought a textile manufacturing company and then merged his insurance empire into it.
-His company, Berkshire Hathaway, is the result of that reverse merger.
+His company, Berkshire Hathaway, is the result of that.

-Ted Turner, founder of CNN, merged his Turner Outdoor Advertising using a reverse merger to create Turner Broadcasting System.
-Even life coach Tony Robbins was involved in a self-help company which used a reverse merger to go public.
-Armand Hammer, used reverse mergers in the 1950’s to create Occidental Petroleum.
+Ted Turner, founder of CNN, merged his Turner Outdoor Advertising using this type of transaction to create Turner Broadcasting System.
+Even life coach Tony Robbins was involved in a self-help company which used a this type of transaction to go public.
+Armand Hammer, used this type of transaction in the 1950’s to create Occidental Petroleum.
 Even big companies like ABC Radio and Citadel Broadcasting Corporation merged and transferred ABC radio from Disney to a new entity.

 Texas Instruments, and Tandy Corporation, the parent company of Radio Check, each went public with a reverse merger transaction.
-Even nationally known restaurant chains like Burger King, and Jamba Juice, went public with a reverse merger.
+Even nationally known restaurant chains like Burger King, and Jamba Juice, went public with this type of transaction.

-In a reverse merger transaction, one company merges into another.
-The reverse merger shell, is the company which is acquired as a part of the transaction – which is already public.
+In this type of transaction, one company merges into another.
+The shell, is the company which is acquired as a part of the transaction – which is already public.
 The public shell is a non-operational public company.
 This means it’s registered, and filing period reports under the 34 Act.
 Typically, public shells are listed on the Nasdaq Small Cap Market, the Nasdaq Bulletin Board, or the Pink Sheets.
 Public shells exist in one of three possible forms.
 The first form is a public shell that existed as a start-up company, which never achieved revenue.
 This category includes internet companies, with poor ideas and models, which never achieved profitability.
 These companies have a short business history, and never acquired/managed many assets.
-The second category is that a former operating company went out of business, and sold it’s operations.
-This form is very common in business, and includes any company whose management and shareholders decided to sell all assets, but keep the company’s 34 Act registration in order to pursue a reverse merger later.
-Finally, in some cases a public shell can be a company which formed and registered specifically to be sold as a reverse merger shell.
-These companies have no business history, and have no assets generally.
+The second category is that a former operating company went out of business, and sold its operations.
+This form is very common in business and includes any company whose management and shareholders decided to sell all assets, but keep the company’s 34 Act registration in order to pursue merger later.
+Finally, in some cases a public shell can be a company which formed and registered specifically to be sold as shells.
+These companies have no business history and have no assets generally.

 Advantages and Disadvantages of Reverse Merger Shells

-In a reverse merger, the private company is merging into the public shell (or vice versa).
+The private company is merging into the public shell (or vice versa).
 It allows the private company to go public.
 It raises capital easier for the newly merged entity.
 The surviving entity can grant stock incentives to employees now, and can accomplish corporate acquisitions in the future by issuing stock.
-No underwriter is needed to go public through a reverse merger.
+No underwriter is needed to go public in this transaction.

 Here are some disadvantages: you must have a complete and potentially expensive, financial disclosure under the 34 Act.
 There are many costs for compliance, legal, and investor relations work.
 Owners of the private company are required to give up equity in the merger.